LHNCBC/lforms-fhir-app/README.md

 If you wish to install and build the app locally so that you can customize it, see below.
-Note that adding support for additional parts of the SDC specification will require edits to the LHC-Forms widget.
-(Pull requests are very welcome!)
+Note that adding support for additional parts of the SDC specification will require edits to the [LHC-Forms](http://lhncbc.github.io/lforms/) widget.
+(Pull requests are very welcome, but it might be better to open an issue first to see if we are already working on that feature.)

 ### Install Dependencies